A Perfect Weekend in New Orleans

 Processed with VSCO with ke1 preset

-Time passed slowly in New Orleans; as if the city was encouraging me to pause and accept the good things.
-To appreciate not just the time I had been given to share, but the place I was in and the person I was with.
+Time passed slowly in New Orleans, as if the city was encouraging me to pause and notice the good things.
+To appreciate not just the time I had been given, but the place I was in and the person I was with.

 ∗∗∗